AkshayPosina/chatbot/README.md

 - **Real-time Streaming:** AI responses are streamed in real-time for a natural conversational flow.
 - **Conversation History:** All chat threads are saved and can be revisited from the sidebar.
-- **Responsive Design:** The user interface is fully responsive and works on both desktop and mobile devices.
+- **Responsive Design:** The user interface is fully responsive and works on both desktop and mobile

-- **Cloud Deployment:** Deployed on the Vercel Edge Network for high performance and availability.
+## ⚡ Performance

+This application is designed for speed, leveraging the best features of its technology stack.

+> **Next.js Framework:** Utilizes Server-Side Rendering (SSR) and automatic code-splitting to ensure fast initial page loads and a responsive user experience.
+>
+> **Vercel Edge Network:** Deployed globally on Vercel's Edge Network, content is served from the data center closest to the user, minimizing latency worldwide.

 ---